semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

  * `--timeout`: Similar to `--max-memory`, `--timeout` affects the behavior of the scan when running a single rule on a single file.
 It defaults to 5 seconds.
 Typical values range from 3 seconds (favors faster scans, but more timeouts) to 30 seconds (slower scans, fewer timeouts).
  * `--timeout-threshold`: The number of attempts made to run a single rule on a single file, if it times out due to the `--timeout` limit.
 It defaults to 3.
 Decreasing the value may speed up scans but cause more timeouts.
- * `--interfile-timeout`: If you are running an interfile scan with the Pro Engine, this is the maximum amount of time in seconds to spend on interfile analysis before falling back to the OSS Engine.
+ * `--interfile-timeout`: If you are running an interfile scan, this is the maximum amount of time in seconds to spend on interfile analysis before falling back to the OSS Engine.
 Defaults to 3 hours (10800 seconds) for scans using `semgrep ci`.
-Otherwise, the default is no maximum time (continue with Pro Engine until the scan completes).
+Otherwise, the default is no maximum time (continue with cross-file analysis until the scan completes).

 ## 401 error when scanning with Semgrep Registry rules